Hisense U7S Pro Review

 Review Hisense U7S Pro Blur

-The panel used this year smudges slightly less than the one from last year, which is definitely a plus.
-However, there are still slight blurs trailing behind the object—especially on darker backgrounds.
-The sharpness of the image in motion can be further increased by activating the BFI function called "Clear Motion."
-However, it does cause a splitting contours effect, which can be bothersome with slow-paced films, but some users may appreciate its usefulness in sports.
+The panel used this year shows slightly less smearing than last year’s, which is a definite plus.
+However, you can still see slight trailing blur behind objects, especially on darker backgrounds.
+Motion clarity can be further improved by enabling the BFI feature called "Clear Motion."
+It does, however, produce a double-contour effect that can be bothersome with slower-paced film material, but some users may appreciate its usefulness for sports.

 HISENSE U7S PRO - Console compatibility and gaming features